STAIRlab/opensees-gallery/content/en/examples/Example7/index.md

 {{% /tab %}}
 {{< /tabs >}}

+The `surface` function generates nodes with tags `{1,2,3,4, 5,7,9}`.

 The shell element is constructed using the `ShellMITC4` formulation.
-An elastic membrane-plate material section model, appropriate for shell analysis, is constructed using the `section` command and the
+An elastic membrane-plate material section model is constructed using the `section` command and the `"ElasticMembranePlateSection"` formulation.
-`"ElasticMembranePlateSection"` formulation.
 In this case, the elastic modulus
 $E = 3.0e3$, Poisson's ratio $\nu =  0.25$, the thickness $h = 1.175$
 and the mass density per unit volume $\rho = 1.27$

 Boundary conditions are applied using the [`fixZ`](https://opensees.stairlab.io/user/manual/model/sp_constraint/fixX.html) command.
 In this case, all the nodes whose $z$-coordiate is $0.0$ have the boundary condition `{1,1,1, 0,1,1}`: all degrees-of-freedom are fixed except rotation about the x-axis, which is free.
 The same boundary conditions are applied where the $z$-coordinate is $40.0$.

 For initial gravity load analysis, a single load pattern with a linear time series and three vertical nodal loads are used.